ermannoGirardo/exproblab_assignment2/README.md

   ./launch_all_investigation
   ```

-  ## VII Drawbacks
+## VII System Features
+  * Simulation planned by ROSPlan thanks to pddl domain and problem file.
+  * Replanner ready to make a new plan when the current plan is no more solvable
+  * Manipulation thanks to a custom URDF with five DoF arm
+  * Test hypotheses only when it is completed and consistent

+## VIII System Limitations and Possible Improvements
   The investigation is very long.
 It is possible to reduce investigation time in the following ways:
-  * avoiding that the oracle generates malformed hints
+  I. avoiding that the oracle generates malformed hints
-  * avoiding that the oracle repeats the hints
+  II. avoiding that the oracle repeats the hints
-  * once an hypothesis is not consistent is useless to acquire hints about that hypothesis
+  III. once an hypothesis is not consistent is useless to acquire hints about that hypothesis
+  In order to fix these limitations it is possible to:
+  I. Modify the Oracle introducing an if statement, if the hint is malformed ask another hint until it is not malformed.
+  II.
+Store all the hints that the Oracle has given until now and check that the next hint it is not already given
+  III.
+Add an if statement in order to avoid that the Oracle generates a new hint for an inconsistent hypothesis

   Sometimes MoveIt fails to move the arm.
-This is not a problem in this particular scenario, but is possible to fix this problem implementing a recovery action.
+This is not a problem in this particular scenario, but is possible to fix this problem implementing a recovery action that
+  before executing the go_to_point action check the position of the gripper.

+  ROSPlan visits always waypoints in the same order.
+In order to fix this limitation is possible, before replanning, store the last waypoint into the PDDL
+  problem file.

-## VIII About the Author
+## IX About the Author
 **Robotics Engineer** @Università degli Studi di Genova via Opera Pia.
 **Phone number:** 3451552733
 **Email:** girardoermanno@gmail.com